Market Microstructure

 - Market Participants and Mechanisms:

-- It explores the roles of various market participants (e.g., market makers, informed and uninformed traders) and the design and rules of trading venues.
+- It looks at how various market participants (e.g., market makers, informed (insiders, traders with an edge) and uninformed traders (most retail)) and the design and rules of trading venues.

 - This affects market efficiency and fairness.